learn-co-curriculum/java-mod-4-collectors/README.md

 }
 ```

-Let’s look at a `toList` method example to understand how to collect elements.
+Let’s look at a `Collectors.toList` method example to understand how to collect elements.
+The pipeline uses the `map` function to produce a stream containing the names of the users.
+The collector transforms the stream of names into a list of names.

 ```java
 class Example {